2utils/is-equal/README.md

 - [x] should treat arrays with identical values but different non-index properties as equal
 - [x] should compare sparse arrays
 - [x] should compare plain objects
+- [x] should compare objects regardless of key order